Emergent Coordination in Multi-Agent Language Models

 \subsection{Preliminary Experiments: Group Size and Temperature}

 To see if LLMs can solve this task and how sensitive results are to different group sizes and temperature settings we ran a first set of preliminary experiments (see \supp~for prompt).
-We used a frontier-class model, OpenAI's \texttt{gpt-4.1-2025-04-14}.
+We used OpenAI's \texttt{gpt-4.1-2025-04-14}.
 We varied group size from 3 to 15, and temperature from $[0, 1]$ in steps of $0.1$.
 For each grid point we ran 50 group experiments (13 group sizes $\times$ 11 temperature settings $\times$ 50 groups = 7,150 experiments; Figure \ref{fig:intro}c).
-Multi-agent systems of gpt-4.1 agents can solve the task reliably but encounter substantial challenges.
-We fit a logistic regression, predicting the probability of success from group size and temperature.
-We find the task is significantly easier for smaller groups: each additional group member decreased the odds by roughly 8\% (OR = 0.92, $p < 10^{-16}$).
-This replicates the same results as for human groups \citep{goldstone2024emergence}.
-Each unit increase in temperature increased the odds of success by approximately 50\% (OR = 1.50, $p < 10^{-7}$).
+Multi-agent systems of \textsc{GPT 4.1} agents can solve the task reliably but encounter substantial challenges.
+We fit a logistic regression, predicting success from group size and temperature.
+We find the task is significantly easier for smaller groups: each additional group member decreased the odds of success by roughly 8\% (OR = 0.92, $p < 10^{-16}$), consistent with results as for human groups \citep{goldstone2024emergence}.
+Each unit increase in temperature increased the odds of success by about 50\% (OR = 1.50, $p < 10^{-7}$).